Christian Appalachian Project is building hope, transforming lives, and sharing Christ’s love through service in Appalachia.

 Reverend Ralph W. Beiting, founder of the Christian Appalachian Project and a Roman Catholic priest, was born and raised in northern Kentucky.
 He began dreaming of helping people in Appalachia help themselves out of poverty in 1946 when, as a seminarian, he accompanied several priests on preaching trips.

 Review CAP financials online.
-Click on the link to download our 990 for review.
-It is in Adobe PDF format.
+Click on the link to download our Annual Report, 990, or Audit Report for review.
+They are in Adobe PDF format.

 The GuideStar report is the online standard for non-profit accountability.

 Christian Appalachian Project, Inc.